Rider University Scholarships (2025–2026)

 Flagship / Competitive FAQ

-So are there any competitive scholarships at Rider?
+Are there any other competitive scholarships at Rider?

-Yes, but they’re primarily departmental (e.g., Westminster performance competitions) or tied to specific programs.
-Those appear in the appropriate sections (Hidden Gems or College Specialty) rather than here.
+Yes, but most are departmental (e.g., Westminster performance scholarships) or program-specific.
+They appear in the Hidden Gems or College Specialty sections.

 Where are Honors or departmental awards?

-Apply early for automatic merit, submit strong academics (Rider superscores SAT/ACT), file the FAFSA, and explore departmental/ROTC/study abroad funding listed in Hidden Gems.
+Apply early for automatic merit, submit strong academic records, file FAFSA, and pursue departmental/program awards in the Hidden Gems and other sections.

 ⭐ College Specialty